Founder of South Barrington megachurch quits following misconduct allegations

 SOUTH BARRINGTON, Ill.
-(WLS) --The founder Willow Creek Community Church near Chicago, one of the nation's largest evangelical churches, has stepped down six months ahead of schedule.
+(WLS) --The Chicago-area founder of one of the nation's largest evangelical churches is stepping down following allegations he behaved inappropriately with female congregants.

 The Tuesday announcement by the Rev. Bill Hybels to his congregation comes after published reports Hybels was the subject of inquiries by church leaders.
 They were looking into claims Hybels engaged in inappropriate behavior with women in his congregation.
 He was cleared of the allegations.